 A unique, one-day course for land managers and consultants to inform greenspace management in the UK to help the hedgehog.

 This unique training course provides a professional guide to hedgehog ecology, surveying and mitigation.
-This page describes what to expect from the course and has feedback from people who have already attended.

 |Talk 1||Ecology and behaviour – an overview of basic biology, ecology, behaviour, disease and rehabilitation|